custom-dev-tools/wampserver-ssl-auto-config/README.md

 Once the script has run, any open web browsers will need to be refreshed for the changes to take effect.

-If at any stage you install a new version of Apache just run the script again to allow its primary configuration file to be linked and SSL enabled as well.
+If at any stage you install a new version of Apache just run the script again to allow its primary configuration file to be linked and SSL enabled.

-Should you find that your SSL certificate(s) expire then just run the script again.
+If you find your SSL certificate(s) expired then just run the script again.
 Doing so will generate new certificates and update then in the Windows Trusted Root Certificate store.
 If your certificate(s) seem to expire to quickly, just increase the value of `sslDays` in your `config.ini` file.

-> **IMPORTANT:** It is important to understand that the backup taken of each installed version of Apache's primary configuration file is a 'snap-shot' of their state at that particular point in time.
+> **IMPORTANT:** It is important to understand that the backup taken of each installed version of Apache's primary configuration file is a 'snapshot' of their state at that particular point in time.
 Any changes you make to that version of Apache (such as enabling or disabling modules via the WampServer menu located in the notification area) will not be saved to the backed-up version.
 Therefore, if you run the `restore` command, the 'backed-up' version will overwrite any modified settings.

 #### The Created Folder Structure